-• If one active tablet is missed, it should be taken as soon as it is remembered.
+- If one active tablet is missed, it should be taken as soon as it is remembered.
+Subsequent tablets should be taken at the usual time. - If two consecutive active tablets are missed during week 1 or week 2, two tablets should be taken on both the day remembered and the following day.
 Subsequent tablets should be taken at the usual time.

-- If two consecutive active tablets are missed during week 1 or week 2, two tablets should be taken on both the day remembered and the following day.
-Subsequent tablets should be taken at the usual time.
-A nonhormonal back-up method of birth control must be used for the next 7 days. - If two consecutive active tablets are missed during week 3 or if three or more consecutive active tablets are missed during weeks 1-3, the following apply: - Day 1 starters should discard any tablets remaining in the current pack and start a new pack the same day. - Sunday starters should continue taking one tablet every day until the following Sunday.
-On Sunday, any tablets remaining in the current pack should be discarded, and a new pack should be started the same day. - Both Day 1 and Sunday starters must use a nonhormonal back-up method of birth control for the next 7 days.
-The user may not have a withdrawal bleed until all tablets in the new pack have been taken.
-If the user does not have a withdrawal bleed after all tablets in the new pack have been taken, pregnancy must be ruled out before tablet-taking is resumed.
+A nonhormonal back-up method of birth control must be used for the next 7 days. - If two consecutive active tablets are missed during week 3 or if three or more consecutive active tablets are missed during weeks 1-3, the following apply: - Day 1 starters should discard any tablets remaining in the current pack and start a new pack the same day.

-Advice in case of vomiting and/or diarrhea
+Advice in case of vomiting and/ or diarrhea

-If vomiting or diarrhea occurs within 4 hours after tablet-taking, tablet absorption may be incomplete.
+If vomiting or diarrhea occurs within 4 hours after tablet taking, absorption may be incomplete.
 Use of tablets from a back-up pack is required, as outlined below.
-Refer to recommendations for Management of missed tablets (see section 4.2.
-Dosage and Method of Administration, Management of missed tablets).
+Refer to recommendations for Management of missed tablets (See section 4.2 Posology and Method of Administration).

-The user must take the needed active tablet(s) from a back-up pack.
+For Monophasic COCs: The user must take the needed active tablet(s) from a back-up pack.